quinnkeast/jengoertzen-website/_books/books.md

   books:
   - title: The Joy of Abstraction
     author: Eugenia Cheng
+    thoughts: The book is open but I've paused reading it.
     reading: true
   - title: The Coral Bones
     author: E. J. Swift